Nan-Shen/mcp-server-tradersis/README.md

     }
     ```
 'tradersis-mcp' should now be listed in your Claude tools.
+2. **Start talking with your trading assistant!**
+Quries like:
+Compare the stock prices of Novo Nordisk and Eli Lilly in the past month.
+How's Tesla stock like in the past 3 months?
+Plot the trading opportunities of NiSource Inc in the past 3 months.

 ## Contact & Contributing
 - Issues and pull requests are welcome!